khoitd1997/aws_iot_device/README.md

 - sample/: containing sample files with all senstive info redacted for example purpose
 - system_info/: directory containg a shell script(named system_info.sh) that carry information about the internet system like wifi-ID and password
 - utils_scripts: carry useful scripts that are not used too often, like creating keys for an aws device
+- image/: contain pictures used for the README.md or other documentation

 ### Device code directory structure